philipturner/metal-stream-k-matmul/README.md

 Reference: https://arxiv.org/abs/2301.03598

 Still theoretical; not proven in practice.
 This repository was created hastily to make sure the algorithm gets open-sourced before someone tries to copyright it.

+TODO: Replace the ZIP with just the Swift script and some instructions to setup the Xcode project.